• Recipes

 If it's Christmas then you need all the trimmings to go with your chicken!
 Pigs in blankets, air fryer stuffing balls, lashings of gravy, roast potatoes & slow-cooked red cabbage!

-Use any leftovers in an Xmas sandwich or panini piled high with mayo and salad - delicious!
+Use any leftovers in a Christmas sandwich, make this leftover chicken curry or in a panini piled high with mayo and salad - delicious!

 💬 Recipe FAQs